||Check out the NESA Chess Blog!|

 This course will cover the basic rules and skills of chess: how the pieces move, how to record games and positions, the relative values of the pieces, popular tactics (including forks, pins, skewers, discovered attacks) and fundamental strategy, and some frequently seen opening and endgame positions.
 Kids will get to play each other to test out what they have learned.
 There are additional opportunities for private tutoring.

-This is NESA's second chess tournament in cooperation with APCS!
+NESA Chess Tournaments are run in cooperation with AP Chinese School of Sharon.
 Please bring boards, sets, and ESPECIALLY CLOCKS if you have them.
 All of these will be provided at the site for those who do not have them.

 Two sections will be arranged (given enough players), one USCF-rated, one unrated.
 Both sections are open to players of all ages, Adult & Scholastic.
 For the rated section, players must have: